aksinia-02/Graph_Coloring_and_Max-Cut/README.md

 ### Options

-  -h, --help           show this help message and exit -f, --file FILE      Path to the CSV file.
+  -h, --help           show this help message and

+  -f, --file FILE      Path to the CSV file.

   -n, --number NUMBER  Offset between partitions.

   -o, --optimal {0,1}  Set to 1 if an optimal solution is required, otherwise 0 for a heuristic solution.

 ### Example of use